Dumpy Goes to the Big Smoke

 Dumpy Goes to the Big Smoke is a 2012 Australian short drama film written and directed by Mirrah Foulkes.
 The short film is produced by David Michod and Michael Cody and had its world premiere in competition at the Sydney Film Festival on 16 June 2012.
-After that the film compete at number of film festivals and earned good reviews.
+After that the film competed at number of film festivals and earned good reviews.

 Plot

 Dumpy a strange, cat-obsessed figure in a gold dress, who dreams of escaping to the big smoke.
 When a pleasant stranger appears, needing help to change a punctured tyre, opportunity final knocks.